I write short stories in several genres, including Fantasy, horror, crime and SF, romance and Traditional Holmes + Watson adventures

 Queer Weird West Tales

 An anthology of stories set in wild frontiers, with queer characters and a supernatural element.
-Due at the end of August 2022, and already available for pre-order.
+Released in August 2022, and available now.

 Dark Deeds Down Under

-An Aus/NZ crime anthology is coming from Clan Destine Press later this year.
-Stay tuned!
+An Aus/NZ crime anthology is available from Clan Destine Press and online booksellers.

 Dark Cheer: Cryptids Emerging (Volume Blue)